Reviews You Can Rely On

 Credit: Jessica Haist

 The Grayl Geopress stands out above the rest, using push technology to scrub water of contaminants.
-We tried this system on a particularly contaminated stream in Ouray, Colorado, that runs yellow from pollutants like lead, arsenic, chromium, and iron oxides.
+We tested this system on a particularly contaminated stream in Ouray, Colorado, which runs yellow due to pollutants such as lead, arsenic, chromium, and iron oxides.
 The water smells acidic, and it is acidic.
-After using the Geopress, all these metals were removed, and the pH of the water was neutralized.
-We drank it shortly after, not experiencing any weird tastes or side effects.
+After using the Geopress, all these metals were removed, and the water's pH was neutralized.
+We drank it shortly after, experiencing no unusual tastes or side effects.
 We'd also take the MSR Guardian with us, but we'd be more careful about our water source.
 However, the MSR Guardian has a much longer lifespan and can process more water in bulk.

 backpacking water filter - a look at the purified product, provided by one of our favorite...